Bramble1/MemRep/README.md

 # MemRep
 Rote memorisation command line program to help commit important sequences to long term memory.
-This is useful if you wish to memorise a sequence
+This is useful if you wish to memorise a sequence.
+Such as a phone number, passcode etc.

 Once the program is complete the sequence in memory is lost, thus being more secure than writing something over and over on analogue pen and paper.
 If the user enters the sequence to memorize incorrectly, they have to repeat the repetition and the text will change red to indicate failure and green to indicate success.